SebDelSab/advanced-sheet/README.md

 v0.3.0

-Bootstrap removed, a message is now appearing when a pdbfile is not present.
+Bootstrap removed, a message is now appearing when a pdbfile is not available.
 The rendering should be better than in previous version.

+v0.4.0

+New functionnality : it is now possible to delete a sheet we don't want to have anymore